hoangchi2803-png/DDSF_DEMO/README.md

 # DDSF — Data-Driven Decision Support Framework
 ## AML Transaction Monitoring for Foreign Banks in Vietnam

-This is the interactive demo application for the undergraduate thesis:
+This is the interactive demo application for the undergraduate thesis.
-> **"Designing a Data-Driven Decision Support Framework for Corporate KYC Ongoing Transaction Monitoring: A Case Study of Foreign Banks in Vietnam"**
 > Author: Hoang Yen Chi | Foreign Trade University

 ---